EbrahimKaram/LebaneseEngineers/README.md

 ##What we ended up with
 We got 62 subfields and we now what subfields are under which fields.
-Details are in script that says "Knowing the subcategories"
+Details are in script that says "Knowing the subcategories" You can look into how that was done by checking `GetTheFieldsAndSubfields.py`

 # Building a database
 The ideal scenario is having a database with the following